 Step 3: A drainage pipe is laid in the trench and pitched towards the sump pit(s).
 All subfloor voids are then filled with 3/4″ washed gravel.

 Step 4: A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the drainage, exerting pressure against the wall and thereby adding stability to the foundation walls.

 Step 5: To discharge the water collected through the drains, a submersible sump pump is installed in each sump it.
 The water is then discharged away from your home.

-Call Our Basement Waterproofing Company in Hillsborough Today!
+Call Our Basement Waterproofing Company in Hillsborough for an Estimate Today!

 All work is performed by Hillsborough Crawl Space and Basement Technologies trained technicians and each project comes with a Life Time Warranty.
 All of our work is fully licensed and insured.